Walter Lee Williams: Career

 In 1979, while Williams was an assistant professor at the University of Cincinnati, he and Gregory Sprague founded the Committee on Lesbian and Gay History, an affiliate of the American Historical Association.

 In his fourth book, The Spirit and the Flesh: Sexual Diversity in American Indian Culture, in 1986, Williams came out as gay.
 This book was the first complete study of the berdache, a term for androgynous and gender-variant people among the American Indians.
-The book won the 1987 Gay Book of the Year Award from the American Library Association, the 1986 Ruth Benedict Award from the Society of Lesbian and Gay Anthropologists, and the Award for Outstanding Scholarship from the American Foundation for Gender and Genital Medicine and Science presented at the 1987 World Congress for Sexology.
+The book won the 1987 Gay Book of the Year Award (now the Stonewall Book Award) from the American Library Association, the 1986 Ruth Benedict Award from the Society of Lesbian and Gay Anthropologists, and the Award for Outstanding Scholarship from the American Foundation for Gender and Genital Medicine and Science presented at the 1987 World Congress for Sexology.

 From July 1987 to July 1988, Williams was awarded a Fulbright Scholarship to lecture in American history at Gadjah Mada University, in Yogyakarta, Indonesia.
 While there, Williams collected autobiographical interviews, 27 of which were published as Javanese Lives: Women and Men in Modern Indonesian Society in 1991.

 Williams has published ten books and taught American Indian Studies.
 He has also been recognized for his work with the gay and lesbian community.

 An amateur ethnographer, Williams has also traveled throughout North America from Alaska to Yucatán to study Native American tribes.
 His other areas of expertise include cultures of Southeast Asia and the South Pacific, based on his years of field research in Indonesia, Thailand, Malaysia, Cambodia, the Philippines and Polynesia.

-In 1994–1995, Williams, with Jim Kepner, oversaw the merger of the International Gay and Lesbian Archives and the ONE, Inc. library holdings to form the ONE National Gay & Lesbian Archives at USC, the largest repository of LGBT materials in the world.
+From 1994 to 1995, Williams, with Jim Kepner, oversaw the merger of the International Gay and Lesbian Archives and the ONE, Inc. library holdings to form the ONE National Gay & Lesbian Archives at USC, the largest repository of LGBT materials in the world.

 In 1986, Williams became a registered member of Soka Gakkai International.
 On February 27, 1996, he provided a series of lectures on Gay Marriage at Soka University.
 Ultimately, on March 24, 2006, Williams was awarded the Gandhi, King, Ikeda Award from Morehouse College, for his work during the civil rights and peace movements and in support of LGBT rights.

 Williams taught anthropology, gender studies and history at the University of Southern California until his retirement in 2011.
 He lived in Mexico on a retirement visa from 2011 to 2013, where he continued his earlier research among the Mayan Indians.